Graviton-Code-Editor/website/docs/dev/fundamentals/puffin.md

 ## State

-Puffin States are reactive and event emitters objects.
-It allows you to store and watch for data changes.
-Ando also to create custom events and listen for them.
+Puffin States are reactive and event emitter objects.
+It allows you to store and watch for data changes, and also create custom events and listen for them.

 Interface: